Jonathan Hinder

 Jonathan James Hinder (born 3 March 1991) is a British politician and former police officer who has served as the member of Parliament (MP) for Pendle and Clitheroe since 2024.
 A member of the Labour Party, he is a member of the Red Wall Caucus and a co-founder and leading member of the Blue Labour parliamentary caucus.

-Hinder grew up in Downham.
-He attended Clitheroe Royal Grammar School and studied history and politics at the University of Oxford before serving in the police force from 2013 to 2022 in London, where he was a police constable, sergeant and inspector.
-He was also the head of the Police Now training academy.
+Hinder grew up in Downham, Lancashire.
+He attended Clitheroe Royal Grammar School and Merton College, Oxford before serving in the police force from 2013 to 2022 in London.

 In 2022, Hinder left the police force to pursue a career in politics.
 He joined the Labour Party and in the 2024 general election became the Labour MP for Pendle and Clitheroe after defeating the incumbent Conservative MP Andrew Stephenson.
 In Parliament, Hinder has campaigned for greater investment into transport and policing.
 He has called for the Labour Party to abandon liberalism and return to its traditional left-wing, socialist roots with a stricter policy on immigration to reconnect with its main working-class base.

 Early life and career

 Jonathan James Hinder was born on 3 March 1991.
 His father, David Hinder, is a Labour Party activist in Ribble Valley.
-He grew up in Downham and attended Clitheroe Royal Grammar School before studying history and politics at the University of Oxford.
+He grew up in Downham and attended Clitheroe Royal Grammar School before he went up to study history and politics at Merton College, Oxford, where he served as JCR President.

-After university, Hinder joined the police force in 2013 where he was a police constable, sergeant and inspector in London.
+After graduating, Hinder joined the police force in London in 2013.
 He mainly worked in emergency response roles.
 He also served as the head of the Police Now training academy during this period.

 In 2022, Hinder left the police service to pursue a career in politics.
 He joined the Labour Party and wrote for LabourList and the Fabian Society on crime and policing.
 In the 2023 Ribble Valley Borough Council election, he stood as a Labour candidate for the ward of St Mary's where he lost to two Liberal Democrat candidates.